lem0nez/homie-home/README.md

 1. By settings environment variables with the `RPI_` prefix.
 2. By putting values inside the `/etc/rpi-server.yaml` configuration file.

-If the server successfully started, you can view logs using the following command:
+If the server started successfully, you can view logs using the following command:

 ```
 $ journalctl --identifier rpi-server